me-nkr/convertMArr/README.md

 # convertMArr
  **convertMArr()** is a method used to convert a multidimentional array into string.
-The string will be in a specifies format.
+The string will be in the specified format.

+ > You can use this to convert spreadsheet syntax to SQL syntax

 ## useage
 * instantiate convertMArr class